jamez2128/ppassdb/README.md

 	- `[:upper:]` - Small letters only
 	- `[:digit:]` - Numbers only
 	- For more options, refer to the `tr` manual
+- `-r`	Encrypts it with a existing user ID name made with a key pair.
+	Without this option, it will use symetric encryption instead.

 #### <a name="d-and-e"></a>Specific to both `-D` and `-E`:
+- `-d`	It will print out to standard output instead of copying it to clipboard
 - `-c`      Clears the clipboard after a period of time.
 - `-f`      This will be the input file name. `/` are not allowed in this option and will be replaced with `_` if present.